 Driving under a dense canopy of trees lining the road to either side, the vehicle exited back into the light and they received their first real look at the academy, situated on the northernmost side of the island.

-The academy itself comprised five enormous domes in a star shape, almost blinding in their brilliance, pure white with black metal detailing.
+The academy itself comprised five enormous domes in a star shape, almost blinding in their brilliance, ivory white with black metal detailing.
 Each dome – similar to the domes on Mars, making both girls feel rather more at home after their brief existential crisis on the monorail – had a line of windows around the full circumference at both ground and first floor level.
 These were built into the superstructure a little way to provide shade, with balconies all round the upper floor.

 Connecting the five buildings were covered paths leading between each dome and meeting at a large central fountain made of white stone.
 Each path was open to the sides with pointed metal roofs, but included shutters in case of severe weather; a relatively common occurrence on an island situated in the centre of a bay.
 Surrounding the fountain, a low circular wall, also white stone, and five wooden benches.
 The rest of the expanse between buildings and paths had a covering of soft grass.